 8. Avoid Common Mistakes

-- Using more than one page without need
+- Using than one page when it is not necessary

 9. Make Your Resume ATS-Friendly